nishantsule/Audio-Fingerprinting/README.md

 ## Understanding Audio Fingerprinting

-### Currently Under Construction
-This notebook shows the concepts and the basics of Audiofingerprinting that is used in audio-matching apps like Shazam.
+The notebooks here convey the concepts and the basics of Audio fingerprinting that is used in audio-matching apps like Shazam.